claudio-silva/grunt-angular-builder/README.md

 To run the above task:

-- For a releast build, type `grunt angular-build-tool` on the command line;
+- For a releast build, type `grunt angular-builder` on the command line;
 - For a debug build, type either:
-    - `grunt angular-build-tool::debug`, or
+    - `grunt angular-builder::debug`, or
-    - `grunt angular-build-tool --build=debug`.
+    - `grunt angular-builder --build=debug`.

 If you define your own alias tasks with more complex build steps, run `grunt your-task-name` instead.

-> Tip: you can use the `--build=debug` option to convert any task alias into a _debug_ build (assuming it includes an angular-build-tool subtask).
+> Tip: you can use the `--build=debug` option to convert any task alias into a _debug_ build (assuming it includes an angular-builder subtask).

 ### The recommended tasks alias